CFQC-DT: History

 Initially a CBC affiliate, as early as 1967, the Murphys wanted to switch to CTV.
 However, these plans were put on hold in November 1967 when the federal government denied an application for a new CBC station, citing budget cuts, among other reasons.
 Eventually, however, Regina's CBKRT (now CBKT) won permission to set up a rebroadcaster in Saskatoon.
-CFQC-TV, meanwhile, started airing CTV programs on tape delay in 1969, becoming a full-time CTV affiliate on October 17, 1971 when CBKST signed on as a rebroadcaster of CBKRT.
+CFQC-TV, meanwhile, started airing CTV programs on tape delay in 1969, becoming a full-time CTV affiliate on October 17, 1971, when CBKST signed on as a rebroadcaster of CBKRT.

 The Murphy family bowed out of broadcasting in 1972 and sold CFQC-AM-TV to Baton Broadcasting, owners of CTV's flagship station, CFTO-TV in Toronto.
 There were some concerns that the Canadian Radio-television and Telecommunications Commission (CRTC) would not approve of one person owning two CTV stations, especially if that person was Baton, by far the largest and richest station owner.
 At the time, CTV was a cooperative based on the concept of "one owner, one vote."
 However, a provision in the cooperative's bylaws provided that if one owner ever bought a second station, the acquired station's shares would be redistributed among the other seven owners so that each owner would still have only one vote out of eight.
 The CRTC approved the deal in late 1972, and the Murphy family earned a handsome return on patriarch Pappy Murphy's original investment when he founded CFQC radio in 1923.

 In 1986, Baton purchased CKCK-TV in Regina and CBC/CTV twinsticks in Yorkton and Prince Albert, Saskatchewan.
 Eventually, CFQC-TV became the centre of Baton's Saskatchewan operations.
 In 1987, Baton's six Saskatchewan stations began branding as the Saskatchewan Television Network, which joined with Baton's Ontario stations in 1994 as the Baton Broadcast System.
 Baton bought controlling interest in CTV in 1997, making CFQC-TV a CTV owned-and-operated station.

 In the past, it identified itself as "CFQC", "TV8" and (during much of the 1970s and '80s) "QC8, Saskatoon Television."
 Although now known as "CTV Saskatoon", per the current branding standards for CTV affiliates, many longtime viewers in central and northern Saskatchewan still refer to the station as "QC" or "QC8".
-The QC8 branding continued to be used even after the station began to air on channel 9 for those who subscribed to cable television.
+The QC8 branding continued to be used even after the station began to air on channel 9 for those who subscribed to Shaw Cable.